HOUSTON INNOVATORS PODCAST EPISODE 163

 Notably missing from that list is any Texas cities.
 Kassas says that he believes Houston is a great city for startups and he has his operations and manufacturing is based here, but he's not yet seen the right opportunity and adaption

-"Unfortunately most of our customers are not in Texas," "A lot of work can be done here to incentivize building owners.
+"Unfortunately most of our customers are not in Texas," he says.
+"A lot of work can be done here to incentivize building owners.
 There are a lot of existing buildings and construction happening here, but there has to be more incentives."

 Kassas shares more about his growth over the past year, as well as what he has planned for 2023 on the podcast.
 Listen to the interview below — or wherever you stream your podcasts — and subscribe for weekly episodes.